swift-nav/libsbp/HOWTO.md

     ```

    For Java, jsonschema, and Protobuf (these should not require bumping the git tag,
-   unless the geneated files are out of date):
+   unless the generated files are out of date):

     ```shell
     make java jsonschema protobuf